OpenEvalProject/evals/manuscripts/elife-75047/v1/manuscript.md

 We concluded that phosphorylation of the conserved IDR-CII SQ cluster enables RIF1-dependent inhibition of DNA2 activity and protection of nascent DNA at stalled replication forks.

-## Phosphorylation of the IDR-CII SQ cluster promotes HU-induced recruitment of RIF1 to DNA replication forks
+### Phosphorylation of the IDR-CII SQ cluster promotes HU-induced recruitment of RIF1 to DNA replication forks

 To mechanistically dissect how phosphorylation of the conserved IDR cluster contributes to RIF1’s role in protection of stalled DNA replication forks, we first assessed the integrity of RIF1-PP1 interaction via co-immunoprecipitation studies.
 We found that RIF1S→A mutant protein retains the ability to interact with PP1, thus indicating that the abrogation of phosphorylation events in the conserved cluster does not have a major impact on RIF1-PP1 association (Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/75047/elife-75047-fig4-v1.jpg)

-**Figure 4.:** (A) Western blot analysis of anti-RIF1 immunoprecipitates (IP) from cell lines of the indicated genotypes (WT parental CH12 cells [P], a validated Random clone [R], Rif1, and two different -/-Rif1 clonal derivatives).
+**Figure 4.:** (A) Western blot analysis of anti-RIF1 immunoprecipitates (IP) from cell lines of the indicated genotypes (WT parental CH12 cells [P], a validated Random clone [R], Rif1-/-, and two different Rif1S→A clonal derivatives).
 The analysis is representative of two independently performed experiments.
 Pre: pre-immune serum control for αRIF1 IP.
-(S→AB) Left: representative histograms displaying EdU-RIF1 proximity signal in untreated (Untr) and HU-treated (+HU) samples of the indicated genotypes.
+(B) Left: representative histograms displaying EdU-RIF1 proximity signal in untreated (Untr) and HU-treated (+HU) samples of the indicated genotypes.
 Right: summary graph showing quantification of the proximity signal data for three independent experiments.
-For each sample, values were expressed as fold mean fluorescent intensity (MFI) of HU-treated over untreated conditions, and normalized within each experiment to Rif1, which was set to 1.
-Samples include parental CH12 cells and two validated Random clones as positive (-/-Ctrl), and Rif1 cells as negative, experimental controls, and three different -/-Rif1 clonal derivatives.
-(S→AC) Left: schematic representation of the strategy for the identification of HU-induced RIF1 phosphosites in primary B cells.
+For each sample, values were expressed as fold mean fluorescent intensity (MFI) of HU-treated over untreated conditions, and normalized within each experiment to Rif1-/-, which was set to 1.
+Samples include parental CH12 cells and two validated Random clones as positive (Ctrl), and Rif1-/- cells as negative, experimental controls, and three different Rif1S→A clonal derivatives.
+(C) Left: schematic representation of the strategy for the identification of HU-induced RIF1 phosphosites in primary B cells.
 Act: activation; Untr: untreated (no ATMi/ATRi); LC-MS/MS: liquid chromatography-tandem mass spectrometry.
 Right: representative Western blot analysis of whole-cell extracts employed for the RIF1 pull-downs.
-The analysis is representative of the four mice pairs (WT and Rif1) included in the mass spec experiment.
-(FH/FHD) Top: representative annotated MS/MS spectra of a RIF1 peptide encompassing phosphorylated S1416 residue from one HU-treated Rif1 sample.
-Bottom: graph summarizing SFH/FH1416 phosphosite intensities in the different conditions shown in panel (C).
+The analysis is representative of the four mice pairs (WT and Rif1FH/FH) included in the mass spec experiment.
+(D) Top: representative annotated MS/MS spectra of a RIF1 peptide encompassing phosphorylated S1416 residue from one HU-treated Rif1FH/FH sample.
+Bottom: graph summarizing S1416 phosphosite intensities in the different conditions shown in panel (C).
 Values were normalized to bait protein (RIF1) levels for each sample followed by replicate-wise median normalization.
 The horizontal line indicates the mean of the four data points.
 Adjusted p-values shown were calculated using a Benjamini–Hochberg correction after a global two-sample moderated t-test.
 Values for t-test were imputed using a Gaussian distribution with downshift by column after filtering for at least 60% valid values per row across all samples (without WT).
 Original values are shown in blue, imputed values in gray.
 (E) Left: schematic representation of the strategy for the identification of aphidicolin-induced hRIF1 phosphosites.
 GFP-hRIF1-L: human RIF1 long isoform fused to GFP; Aph: aphidicolin.
 Right: hRIF1 S1542 phosphosite intensity values were normalized to bait protein (hRIF1) levels and shown as fold increase of Aph- versus DMSO-treated sample, which was set to 1.
 Norm: normalized.
-Significance in panel (B) was calculated with the Mann–Whitney U-test, and error bars represent SD. *p≤0.05; **p≤0.01.Figure 4—source data 1.Figure 4A (anti-RIF1).Figure 4—source data 2.Figure 4A (anti-PP1).Figure 4—source data 3.Figure 4A (anti-PP1).Figure 4—source data 4.Figure 4A (anti-vinculin).Figure 4—source data 5.Figure 4A and original scans of the relevant Western blot analysis (anti-RIF1, anti-PP1, and anti-vinculin) with highlighted bands and sample labels.Figure 4—source data 6.Figure 4C (anti-FLAG).Figure 4—source data 7.Figure 4C (anti-pCHK1).Figure 4—source data 8.Figure 4C (anti-CHK1 and anti-H2AX).Figure 4—source data 9.Figure 4C (anti-vinculin and anti-γH2AX).Figure 4—source data 10.Figure 4C and original scans of the relevant Western blot analysis (anti-FLAG, anti-pCHK1, anti-CHK1, anti-H2AX, anti-vinculin, and anti-γH2AX) with highlighted bands and sample labels.
+Significance in panel (B) was calculated with the Mann–Whitney U-test, and error bars represent SD. *p≤0.05; **p≤0.01.

 Next, we asked whether phosphorylation of IDR-CII SQ influences RIF1 recruitment to stalled DNA replication forks.
 To do so, we applied a proximity ligation assay (PLA) that employs flow cytometry measurements to quantitatively assess the localization of RIF1 at sites of EdU incorporation in the presence and absence of HU.
 As expected (Garzón et al., 2019; Mukherjee et al., 2019), RIF1 and EdU co-localization increased upon HU treatment in control cell lines (Figure 4B).
 In contrast, the HU-induced RIF1-EdU proximity signal was only modestly affected in Rif1S→A clonal derivatives (Figure 4B).
 This data suggests that phosphorylation of the IDR-CII SQ cluster facilitates RIF1 interaction with stalled replication forks.